JessBax/Projects/README.md

 I love being challenged and I hate being idle.
 While my perfectionism might mean I take a little bit longer with tasks, it also means I am providing the best I can offer.

-I hope together we can takle any problem!
+I hope together we can tackle any problem!